xuk at berkeley.edu

 Rui graduated from Peking University in 2015.
 He joined the Xu group in Fall 2015.

-Shirley joined the group in Summer 2016.
-She is a member of the U.C.
-Berkeley College of Chemistry Class of 2019 and is majoring in Nutritional Science and Toxicology and minoring in Chemistry.
+Helen joined the group in Summer 2019.
+She is a member of U.C.
+Berkeley College of Natural Resources Class of 2022 and is majoring in Nutritional Science and Toxicology and minoring in Chemistry.

 peterpan at berkeley.edu

-Leiting Pan was a visting scholar in Xu Lab from December 2015 to December 2016, where he led super-resolution microscopy work on erythrocytes [Link].
+Leiting Pan was a visting scholar in the Xu Lab from December 2015 to December 2016, where he led super-resolution microscopy work on erythrocytes [Link].
 He is currently an associate professor of Nankai Univerisity, China.
-His current interests involve investigating ultrastructure of membrane skeleton in blood cells (erythrocytes, neutrophils) using super-resolution microscopy.

 zhengyang at berkeley.edu

-Zhengyang was a postdoc in Xu Lab from 2014 to 2016, where he led the development of spectrally resolved STORM super-resolution microscopy [Link].
+Zhengyang was a postdoc in the Xu Lab from 2014 to 2016, where he led the development of spectrally resolved STORM super-resolution microscopy [Link].
 Zhengyang is now starting as a lecturer in the Department of Chemistry at Nanyang Technological University.